OctopusDeploy/blog/blog/2020-05/maven-versioning-explained/index.md

 We saw in the list of sorted versions that these qualifiers do indeed result in Maven versions being sorted into the same order as the bullet point list.

-Versions with unrecognised qualifiers are treated as later releases than an unqualified version, and unrecognised qualifiers are compared as case insensitive strings.
+Versions with unrecognized qualifiers are treated as later releases than an unqualified version, and unrecognized qualifiers are compared as case insensitive strings.

 Some of the qualifiers have shorthand aliases.
 This test shows how various qualifiers result in equal Maven version: